 Wormholes - are temporary gateways that connect two star systems.
 Wormholes can connect to uncharted space, or the Anoikis galaxy, which are referred to as the "Wormhole Space".
 Players can make a lot of ISK in Wormhole space.
-However, those are hazardous areas, where you to be prepared to face significant loses.
+However, those are hazardous areas, where you to be prepared to face significant losses.
 For more information check our Wormhole Space in-depth Guide.

 Exploration has very high variability and is highly dependant on luck.
 The income can vary from 10M ISK per hour to around 70M ISK if you can deal with Null-sec and Wormhole Space Pirate Relic and Data sites.

 You can also check a complete EVE Online Exploration Guide if you are interested in learning more about this part of the game.

 - Ratting - EVE Universe is full of NPC pirate ships, usually called "rats".
 Hunting rats is a prevalent method of earning ISK for the type of players that like PvE Combat.
 Rats can appear in cosmic anomalies, asteroid belts, and near gateways and stations in null-sec space.
 Rats can be found in 0.8 security level systems and below.
 The lower the security, the higher the chance to find a rat.
 Killing rats give you bounty, and you can also loot and salvage their wrecks.
 Keep in mind, that the lower the security level of your system, rats will have more powerful ships, and you should be prepared.

 Low-sec asteroid belt Ratting - 10M ISK per hour

 Null-sec asteroid belt Ratting - 20M ISK per hour

 Null-sec Ishtar Anomalies Ratting - 50M ISK per hour